 There are three types of buy-sell agreements: formulas, fixed-price, and valuation process.
 Formulas and fixed-price agreements are easy to understand and less expensive.
 However, simplicity often fails to capture the economic value of the business.
 A full valuation process, done by an accredited appraiser, is a much more robust way to understand business value.

 Buy-Sell Agreement Reviews

 A buy-sell agreement is a legal document drafted by an attorney.
 Generally, lawyers aren’t immersed in the nuances of valuation theory and its language.
 Often they will address valuation with a “multiple” of EBITDA or some other simplied rule of thumb.
 Simple doesn’t always result in an accurate assessment of business value.
 We can advise from a business, economic, and valuation perspective recommending changes to areas which could become problematic.
-Just as its sound to have the business valued as conditions changes, the buy-sell should also be reviewed to ensure it’s current.
+It’s a sound practice to have the business valued as industry or economic conditions change.
+The buy-sell should also be reviewed to ensure it’s current.

 I hate to use clichés but when they help clients to understand key concepts that can get lost in technical details – I’ll use em!
 No pain, no gain; no guts, no glory – are ways to describe the risk vs. return decision.
 Investors have choices in how to invest across a...

 Most small business owners think about the future of his or her business.
 Because “the business” is usually the primary wealth generator and a large portion of personal net worth, many estate planning issues interact with business succession planning.
 A business...